CDRouter User Guide

 which means that CDRouter will scan both the 2.4GHz and 5.0GHz bands.
 If multiple access points with the same SSID are discovered, CDRouter will connect to the one with the strongest signal by default.
 ThelanBSSID

-testvar can be optional configured to force CDRouter to connect to a specific access point.
+testvar can be optionally configured to force CDRouter to connect to a specific access point.

 Please see the wireless LAN configuration article in our Knowledge Base for more details and configuration examples.